xiaotong-suo/CME195IntroductiontoR/Lectures/lecture5.md

 ```
 3. Exercise: Given a matrix A, write a for loop that calculates the sum of each row of A.

-This is an example of a ”trivial” for loop.
+This is an example of a `trivial` for loop.
-There is never the need to do such loops in R because it provides a simple class of functions to do just that: the ”apply” functions.
+There is never the need to do such loops in R because it provides a simple class of functions to do just that: the 'apply' functions.
 􏰀Often times the apply functions even lead to faster code (but not always).

 ### while loops
 while loop is used when it is not known ahead of time how many loop iterations are needed.

+Example: suppose we wish to calculate the partial sums of the harmonic series until the partial sum exceeds 5.
+It is a fact that the harmonic series diverges, so eventually the partial sum must exceed any given constant

+The harmonic series is $\sum_{i=1}^{\infty}\frac{1}{i}$

 ### if loops
 1. An ‘if’ block can be used to make on-the-fly decisions about what statements of a program get executed.
 For example,